 Athlete’s foot can be treated at home using products such as the Scholl Pen and Spray.
-This set allows you to treat the infected skin with the pen, whilst also providing a prevention spray to help cleanse your shoes to prevent reinfection of the fungus.
-Make sure you clean around the affected area before applying your treatment and continue using even when the rash has gone to ensure the fungus has definitely been removed.
+This kit allows you to treat the infected skin with the pen, whilst also providing a prevention spray to help cleanse your shoes to prevent reinfection of the fungus.
+Make sure you clean around the affected area before applying your treatment and continue using even when the rash has gone, to ensure the fungus has definitely been removed.

 What causes smelly feet?

 Smelly feet are not only unpleasant for you, but they can also cause embarrassment.
 Although everybody’s feet sweat, the sweat itself is not the cause of the common smelly foot.
 The smell forms when the bacteria on the skin starts to break down the sweat as it comes through the pores, creating a ‘stinky’ or even cheesy odour.2 Although sweating is something, we all do, some people naturally sweat more than others.
 There are also more sweat glands on your feet than any other part of the body, so it’s understandable why they get sweaty so quickly.1-3

 If you want to prevent smelly feet, there are a few simple steps you can take.
 It is important to only wear shoes that are fully dry and not wear the same pair day after day.
 Feet can become smelly if sweat soaks into the shoes and you then wear them again before they have time to dry.
 If you are prone to hot, sweaty feet make sure you give your shoes at least 24 hours to dry naturally before wearing them again.1-3

 Wash your feet every day to remove built up bacteria and dirt, then dry them properly to remove any left-over moisture.
 You should also ensure that you change your socks daily.
 1-3